Court of Appeal of Quebec

 Motions to Dismiss an Appeal in Civil Matters (s.
 365 C.C.P.)

-The following table shows the number of applications to dismiss an appeal that were granted or dismissed in civil matters.
+The following table shows the number of applications to dismiss an appeal that were granted in civil matters.

 2021